maxmarsc/dave/USER_GUIDE.md

 implementation are supported.

 ## Commands
-Dave adds a set of new commands to your debugger
+DAVE adds a set of new commands to your debugger

 ### `dave show`
 `dave show` is the most basic command of DAVE